 In honor of Labor Day (and since we adore birth stories so much), we created this printable form so moms can record some memories from their labor and delivery experiences.

-As we KB Moms thought about our own birth stories, we realized that there were a lot of things we wish we had known on that journey to meet our babies.
-We figured a lot of expectant moms would want to know everything they could, so we decided to ask our favorite source, other moms, about their experiences and what they wish they had known about labor and delivery.
-Followers of our Facebook page provided so many brave and honest answers that it was hard to choose just 30.
+As we thought about our own birth stories, we realized that there were a lot of things we wish we had known on those journeys to meet our babies.
+We decided to ask our Facebook page followers about their experiences and what they wish they had known about labor and delivery.

-Since every birth story is so different, we wanted to show a range of experiences (the good, the bad, and the funny), and we wanted to be real; we all need a little bit of real talk from other mamas to know what to expect--or to realize we’ll need to expect the unexpected.
-But as moms soon learn, we have untold and sometimes surprising strength to handle everything that comes our way, starting with that first contraction.
+Since every birth story is so different, we wanted to show a range of experiences (the good, the bad, and the funny).
+We all need a little bit of real talk from other moms to know what to expect -- or to realize we’ll need to expect the unexpected.
+But as moms soon learn, we have untold (and sometimes surprising) strength to handle everything that comes our way, starting with that first contraction.

 What You Need to Know About Contractions

 1. “The contractions are the hardest part and hurt more than actually pushing the baby out.”
 A.L.